AdivA-24/modern-vqa-extension/README.md

 Most multilingual VQA models are trained on a handful of high-resource languages and generalize poorly outside them.
-This project's design goal, motivated by low-resource languages such as Uyghur and Kurdish (the original project was co-authored by a native Uyghur speaker), is to make answer quality independent of the question language: translate in, answer with the strongest available English-centric model, translate out.
+This project's design goal, motivated by low-resource languages such as Uyghur and Kurdish, is to make answer quality independent of the question language: translate in, answer with the strongest available English-centric model, translate out.
 The system then supports any language the translation layer supports, including ones no VQA